Zoltán Dörnyei: L2 Motivational Self System

-In order for the Ideal L2 Self to act as a powerful motivator, the learner must have a strong and detailed vision of themselves as an L2 speaker.
-Their Ideal L2 Self must be within reason and should not vary too drastically from their Ought-to Self and its associated external social pressures.
+In order for the Ideal L2 Self to act as a motivator, the learner must have a strong and detailed vision of themselves as an L2 speaker.
+Their Ideal L2 Self must be within reason and should not vary drastically from their Ought-to Self and its associated external social pressures.
 The Ideal L2 Self must have an action plan - tasks and strategies developed to reach their goal.
-Also important, is a clear picture of their Feared Self, the negative consequences that will result if their Ideal L2 self is not realized.
+A clear picture of their Feared Self is also important, with negative consequences resulting if their Ideal L2 self is not realized.

 Many research studies have been conducted that support the relationship between an Ideal L2 Self with motivated learning behavior.
 The Ought-to self, while being a facet of the L2 learning experience, and being perceived by students as important, is less of a motivating factor and predictor of L2 learning success.
 The juxtaposition of the Ideal L2 Self with the Feared Self has been found to be highly motivating.

-An engaging and enjoyable L2 classroom, where effective motivation techniques are utilized by teachers, is often the strongest predictor of motivated language learning behaviors.
-Teachers can help learners realize their Ideal L2 self by raising self-awareness and enhancing the vivacity of students' L2 images, dreams and desires.
+An environment for second language learning, where specific instruction techniques are used, is a factor in language learning behaviors.
+Teachers can help learners realize their Ideal L2 self by raising self-awareness and enhancing the vivacity of students' L2 images, dreams, and desires.
 Creative and guided imagery can be used in class to strengthen the Ideal L2 Self.

 A meta-analysis by Al-Hoorie (2018) examined the predictive validity of this model, showing poorer predictive validity of objective measures compared with subjective measures of language learning.
 Recently, this model has received criticism based on its reliance on scales with questionable validity and on constructs that are not clearly distinct from existing constructs in psychology.